VirgilSecurity/chat-back4app-android/README.md

   The project will look like this:
   ![Project review](img/project_review.jpeg)

-### 2) Set up the app with the credentials from your new Back4App app’s dashboard:
+### 2) Set up the App with the Credentials from your Back4App App’s Dashboard:
   - Go to your App Dashboard at Back4App website.
   - Open “Server Settings” of your app -> In “Core Settings” tile choose “Settings”:
   ![Back4app credentials](img/back4app_credentials.jpeg)